 One of the best free tools Google offers Internet marketers is Google Analytics.
 Using this service can really help you identify and deal with your Internet bounce rate.
 It is free to install and something you should be using if you are not.

-How can it help improve bounce rate websites?
+How can it help improve the bounce rate of websites?

 In my opinion, the most important thing you will learn is how to improve the quality of your web pages.
 Google Analytics will show you where people are entering your website, i.e. what page are they coming to.